Peter Young (activist): Fur farm raids

+Fugitive life and arrest

+Young spent the next 7 years as a fugitive.
+During that time, he lived with a Virginia state ID card under the name “Simon Zimbal” - the name of the Sheboygan fur farmer who reported him to police in 1997.
+From 2003 to March 2005, Young hid out with a girlfriend in Santa Cruz where the FBI believed he supported himself running a “mail-order CD business."

+He was arrested in San Jose, California on March 21, 2005, on charges of shoplifting CDs from a local Starbucks.
+When searched, he was found with books on “evasion and criminal activity," and “a handcuff key taped to the inside of his belt where his hands would be."
+A search of his Santa Cruz apartment turned up a VHS tape titled How To Create A New ID, and lock pick devices.

+Conviction and sentencing

 In August 2005, prosecutors were forced to drop the extortion charges against Young because a Supreme Court ruling had changed the definition of "extortion."
 In September 2005, Young pleaded guilty to conspiracy to release mink from six fur farms in South Dakota, Wisconsin, and Iowa; and the actual release of 2400 mink from a farm in Medford, Wisconsin.
 Prosecutors argued that Young had acted on behalf of the Animal Liberation Front, but Young's attorney denied this.

-Young was sentenced to two years in federal prison; 360 hours of community service at a charity "to benefit humans and no other species"; $254,000 restitution; and one year probation.
-He was released from Victorville, California's federal prison on February 1, 2007.
+Young was sentenced to two years in federal prison, 360 hours of community service at a charity "to benefit humans and no other species," $254,000 restitution, and one year probation.
 Before being sentenced, he told the court, addressing fur farmers, that he would "forever mark those nights on your property as the most rewarding experience of my life."

-Since release from prison
+Subsequent to his federal charges, two sets of state charges were filed.
+Virginia charged Young with "Unlawful Obtaining Of DMV Documents” for obtaining a Virginia State ID card as a fugitive under the name "Simon Zimbal.”
+South Dakota then filed charges for “Animal Facility Trespass” and “Burglary” related to the 1997 release of 2,400 mink from a farm in Watertown, South Dakota.
+He served two years on ID charges that ran concurrent to the federal charges.

+He was released from Federal Correctional Institution, Victorville, California in 2007.